Dig for Your Dinner

 apple rhubarb crispI’m a rhubarb super fan.
 Rhubarb is awesome!
 I’m assuming if you don’t know this it’s because you’ve never had it properly prepared in the most delicious recipe.
 Like this “crunch” recipe from my friend JJ.

-This is a great recipe to try out if you’ve never baked with rhubarb, because the apples balance out the rhubarb flavor; it’s a nice way to ease into a new ingredient.
 It’s a bubbly, sweet crisp that will make your mouth water {especially if you serve it warm with ice cream, and that ice cream melt a little and then mixes in with the syrupy juices from the crisp—mmm, mmm good!}.

 rhubarb